ChristopherWMM-archive/Terra-Old/README.md

 # Terra

-Terra is a top down, 2D, world generator aimed at creating and populating realistic worlds based on a multitude of factors.
+Terra is a top down, 2D, world generator aimed at generating, populating, and exporting realistic worlds based on a multitude of factors.

 ### Advanced Perlin Noise
 Terra's perlin noise allows for a multitude of powerful functions.
 These range from optional fall off maps to controllable octaves, persistance, lacunarity, and pseudorandom seeding.